 The ‘Experience’ starts from the moment they are onboarded, continues through their daily duties and follows them right up until they make a career move or retire.
 Employee Experience is a holistic term that encompasses the way people interact with the technology provided, their teams and colleagues, managers and the environment around them.

-Why employee experience matters more than ever?
+Why the Employee Experience matters more than ever?

 1. Employee Experience impacts all aspects of a business

-Including productivity, workplace culture and staff retention.
+Including productivity, workplace culture, and staff retention.
 After all, an organisation’s greatest asset is its people.

 2. All organisations are at risk of losing their talent